 If you have been injured by the negligence of another party in West Virginia, you should seek compensation and help from a West Virginia personal injury lawyer to recover your losses.
 This could include lost wages, pain and suffering, medical bills, and more.
 Hiring a West Virginia personal injury attorney will ensure deadlines are met and you get maximum compensation.

-Even if you do not retain a personal injury attorney, the insurance company will.
-In fact, they will probably hire an entire legal team.
-The only way to win against them is by appointing an experienced West Virginia personal injury lawyer to fight your case.
+Even if you do not retain a personal injury attorney, all insurance companies do.
+In fact, they will probably hire an entire law firm.
+The only way to win against them is by appointing an experienced personal injury lawyer in West Virginia to fight your case.

-You can bet that the insurance company you are up against will scour your social media accounts for weaknesses in your personal injury claim.
+You can bet that insurance companies you are up against will scour your social media accounts for weaknesses in your personal injury claim.
 They may even hire detectives to record your movements on video as proof that the injuries were not that severe.
 A West Virginia personal injury attorney can make sure none of these underhanded tactics affect your payout.
-Your lawyer will protect your interests and see that you get the maximum possible compensation for your suffering.
+Your law firm will protect your interests and see that you get the maximum possible compensation for your suffering.

-Our personal injury attorneys have experience representing plaintiffs in all types of personal injury claims.
+Our personal injury lawyers have experience representing plaintiffs in all types of personal injury lawsuits.
 Some of our practice areas include:

 - Traumatic brain injury (TBI)